‘Supergirl’ Season 2 Casts Teri Hatcher, Kevin Sorbo As Mystery Villains

-Supergirl is hatching schemes aplenty with the casting of two major actors, Teri Hatcher and Kevin Sorbo, as new characters in the show’s currently ongoing second season.
+Supergirl is hatching schemes aplenty with the casting of two major actors, Teri Hatcher and Kevin Sorbo as new characters in the show’s currently ongoing second season.

 The first announcement was for Hatcher.
 Entertainment Weekly reported that the actress would be joining the cast of Supergirl in the winter, meaning she’ll likely appear on-screen in late February or early March.
 Hatcher’s role is currently shrouded in mystery, but the producers of the show have indicated that she will be the Big Bad of Season 2.

 Hatcher is no stranger to the world of DC Comics.
-In the mid-’90s, she portrayed Lois Lane in ABC’s Lois & Clark: The New Adventures of Superman.
+In the mid-90s, she portrayed Lois Lane in ABC’s Lois & Clark: The New Adventures of Superman.
 As the title suggests, that show placed heavy emphasis on the romantic relationship between Lois and Clark/Superman.
 By a lucky coincidence, Hatcher’s co-star on that series, Dean Cain, is also currently guest-starring on Supergirl as Jeremiah Danvers, the father of Alex and adoptive father of Kara/Supergirl.

 In a statement to the press, Supergirl executive producer Andrew Kreisberg calls Hatcher his “all time favorite Lois Lane.”